Marry-your-rapist law: Bahrain

 Article 353 of the Bahrain penal code, dating from 1958, has undergone several amendments since its adoption.
 It provides that if a perpetrator of rape marries the rape victim before the final sentence is pronounced, the charges will be dropped and criminal proceedings will be suspended.
 The man is then able to divorce the rape victim.

 The law has been criticized by the international community in the early twenty-first century.
 Parliament voted to abolish it on 31 May 2016, and the Bahraini government started the discussions of abolishing or reforming Article 353, and reached a final decision to repeal the article.
 However, as at December 2016, the government was still examining the law, and as at July 2017, it was only willing to repeal the marriage option in case of a gang rape.
 Parliament discussed the bill repealing Article 353 again on 8 May 2018, but it was withdrawn and voting was postponed.

 Egypt

-In 1999, Article 291 of the Egypt penal code was repealed by former president Hosni Mubarak by presidential decree.
+In 1999, Article 291 of the Egypt penal code was repealed by president Hosni Mubarak by presidential decree.
 The original article had been adopted in 1904 and inspired by a French provision.
 The original article allowed any individual who committed sexual assault to avoid penalty if he entered into marriage with the female victim.
 "In the Egyptian parliamentary debate surrounding the decree to remove the 'marriage loophole', some lawmakers have objected to altering the existing law on the grounds that it provided raped women with their only chance to marry, since after having been raped, no other man would want them.
 Rape law has, in statute and in practice, privileged the protection of social order over the provision of individual criminal justice."